 Interesting Facts

-- The first book clubs appeared in the 17th century, at which time women actively studied the Bible.
+- The first book clubs date back to the 17th century, with women gathering to read and discuss the Bible.

-- Due to being busy, about 75% of Americans can only afford to read one book a year.
+- Despite their intentions, around 75% of Americans only finish one book per year.

-- About 675 million books are bought annually in America.
+- Roughly 675 million books are sold each year in the United States.

 Read a Book Day is observed on September 6 each year.